ITRS-Group/cordial/tools/gateway-reporter/README.md

 The other to options tell the Gateway not to open a listening port and also to ignore some other settings which are not required and also the invoke the `validate-setup` hook with the right `_VALIDATE_TYPE` setting.

-Note: If you use the `cordial` Geneos tool `geneos` to manage your Geneos environment then you can do the above using:
+Note: If you use `geneos` from the `cordial` repo to manage your Geneos environment then you can do the above using:

 ```bash
 geneos show --validate gateway GATEWAYNAME
 ```

-Note: The above **only** works if you are on `cordial` version v1.6.5 or later.
+Note: The above **only** works if you are on `cordial` version v1.6.5 or later, which is all version that include this `gateway-reporter` program.

 ## Results